Have you joined a U3A yet?

 “People with strong connections to family and friends have a 50% greater chance of outliving those with fewer social ties.
 Friends can strengthen our immune system, help us recover more quickly from illness, sharpen our memory and even help us live longer.”

 So writes Bonnie Vengrow, a New York based journalist in her article The Importance of Friends as you Age.”
-Based on her research on the medical impact of being socially connected, its a no brainer that you need people in your life to combat the potential loneliness of growing older.
+Based on her research on the medical impact of being socially connected, it’s a no brainer that you need people in your life to combat the potential loneliness of growing older.

 In Australia U3A began in 1984 and has grown to about 250 independent organisations with over 100,000 members offering courses and memberships at very low cost to people who are reaching retirement or are fully retired.
-While it is called a “University” don’t imagine lectures, entry requirements , exams, and formal qualifications.
+While it is called a “University” don’t imagine lectures, entry requirements, exams, and formal qualifications.
 Anyone can join and participate, volunteer and make friends as well as learning new skills and keeping your mind active.

-But let’s take U3A Port Phillip as an example.
 Here are some questions you might be asking…..

 How much does it cost?